 But when you taste it, I’m a fresh air breather.
 There’s nothing to argue with.
 Hmm.
 You give yourself a choice.
 Do I want to take a couple of deep breaths?
 Or do you want to take a walk around the park or don’t want to go get me a glass of water, or do a walk all the way down to the 711 and buy another $25 pack of cigarettes and kill myself?
 And when you give yourself some choices, also it gives you that chance to think Hmm, but you got to learn to talk to yourself properly and eliminate all the negative words because your subconscious mind will reject stop Don’t quit, should don’t.
 No, no. Replace those words with I am.
 I have I will.
 I love myself.
 Yeah, when was the last time you said I love myself?

 Well look in the mirror and I love myself.
 I’m going to take care of myself.
 Thank you.

 Yeah, they’re powerful words, I can understand why they’re important.
-Now, is that part of what you do when you’re dealing with people who you’re counseling, especially when they’re recovering from an illness or they’re having experiencing some serious illness?
-How do you get people to go from understanding that, although things that illness may have changed things that they can still be really productive, really healthy and do really well in life.
+Now, is that part of what you do when you’re dealing with people who you’re counseling, especially when they’re recovering from an illness or they’re experiencing some serious illness?
+How do you get people to go from understanding that, although things that illness may have changed things they can still be really productive, really healthy, and do really well in life?